Uncovering and Circumventing Noise in Quantum Algorithms via Metastability: Noise vulnerability for the Hardware-efficient ansatzes example

-We now proceed to evaluate the noise resilience of the hardware-efficient ansatzes introduced in the main text.
+We now proceed to evaluate the noise vulnerability of the hardware-efficient ansatzes introduced in the main text.
 Importantly, as required, this calculation does not require knowing the corresponding circuit final states.
 For the considered noise model, described by Eq.~\eqref{Eq:singlequbit_nm} in the main text, the left and right eigenvectors of the noise superoperator coincide and correspond to the set of Pauli strings.
-Moreover, the minimum value of the noise-resilience index, $\lambda_M$, diverges to $-\infty$ whenever the noise channel acts on Pauli strings containing at least one $\sigma_y$ matrix.
-Consequently, identifying the most noise-resilient ansatz reduces to counting the number of Pauli strings that contain a $\sigma_y$ operator at each layer of the circuit.
+Moreover, the noise vulnerability index, $\mathcal{V}$, takes its maximum value whenever the noise channel acts on Pauli strings containing at least one $\sigma^y$ matrix.
+Consequently, identifying the most noise vulnerable ansatz reduces to counting the number of Pauli strings that contain a $\sigma^y$ operator at each layer of the circuit.

 Let us first consider the case $a = y$.
 The single-qubit rotation gates acting on the initial state $\ket{\mathbf{0}}$ generate superpositions supported on the set of Pauli strings

 It is therefore crucial to determine how this set transforms under the entangling layer composed of nearest-neighbor controlled-$Z$ gates,